 Global Travel Grants for Staff

-The Office of International Programs and Staff Senate are pleased offer an initiative that supports UNCW’s strategic goal # 4: “to create an educational environment that encourages our students to become global citizens.”
+The Office of International Programs and Staff Senate are pleased offer an initiative that supports UNCW's strategic goal to graduate global citizens.
 Staff play a vital role in making that goal a reality by having a global perspective on how we do our own jobs at UNCW.
 To that end, OIP will support international travel that will contribute to your global professional development.
-Apply for this unique opportunity by October 15 for travel associated with that academic year.
+Apply for this unique opportunity by May 30 for travel associated with the following academic year.

 Staff Global Certificate Program